Leafwing-Studios/fop-rules/docs/character-options/powers/devout-prayers.md

 A strange attraction grows towards the creature that you curse, as others are pulled in by their strange pulsating magnetism.
 Choose a creature within range when you first cast this miracle.
 For the duration of this effect:

 - All attacks made against a creature within a 1 tile radius of the selected creature target and affect only the selected creature instead.
 This does not affect attacks made by the selected creature.
-- At the start of each of your turns for the duration of this effect, make a Prowess attack against all creatures within a 3 tile radius of the selected creature.
+- At the start of each of your turns for the duration of this effect, make a special attack against Prowess against all creatures within a 3 tile radius of the selected creature.
 If you hit, pull them up to 3 tiles directly towards the selected creature.
 You may choose the order creatures are pulled in.

 ### Gift of Charge